SomeKirill/wordlist_generator/README.md

 # wordlist_generator

-wordlist_generator generates wordlists with unique words with techniques mentioned in tomnomnom's report ["Who, What, Where, When"](https://www.youtube.com/watch?v=W4_QCSIujQ4).
+Tool wordlist_generator generates unique to your target wordlist with techniques mentioned in tomnomnom's video ["Who, What, Where, When"](https://www.youtube.com/watch?v=W4_QCSIujQ4).
-It takes URLs from [gau](https://github.com/lc/gau) and splits them to get words in URLs.
-Then it requests each URL to fetch all words.
-Finally, wordlist_generator removes from wordlist everything from "denylists" directory files to keep only unique words, which you can use for domain, directory, parameter, vhosts, etc bruteforcing.
+It takes URLs from [gau](https://github.com/lc/gau) to extract directories, file names or words on pages.
+As additional feature it can extract HTML comments.
+By default tool will only request 2000 URLs, extract all words and directories.

+To clean wordlist, wordlist_generator removes from result everything from "denylists" directory files to keep only unique words.
+Also it cleans result using regexes from BonJarber's [clean_wordlist](https://github.com/BonJarber/SecUtils/tree/master/clean_wordlist) tool.
+You can adjust which extenctions will be ignored during parsing files and fetching pages in `parsing_allow_extensions.txt` and `scraping_deny_extensions.txt`.

 ## Usage:
 Examples:
 ```
-$ ./wordlist_generator.py -d hackerone.com -a 5000 -t 50
+$ ./wordlist_generator.py -d hackerone.com -a 20 -files
-$ ./wordlist_generator.py -d bugcrowd.com -a 1000
+$ ./wordlist_generator.py -d bugcrowd.com -a 7500 -dir
 $ ./wordlist_generator.py -d intigriti.com > intigriti_wordlist.txt
 ```
 To display the help for the tool use the -h flag: